timfjord/carddav/README.md

 service.cards
 ```

-Under the hood it uses `Carddav::Client`.
-It uses standart approach of getting data
+Under the hood it uses `Carddav::Client`, which uses standard approach of getting data
 from CardDAV servers.

 ```ruby